zhou-lab/biscuit/README.md

 14) position on read (BSC);
 15) number of retentions in read (BSC);

 One can see that in the case above, there are 5 BSW and 7 BSC, out of the 5 BSW that can inform methylation, 2 reads showing retention is of low base quality and the other is the second last base in the read (a tunable filtering option).
 On the contrary, 2 other reads suggesting conversion are both high qualities.
 Hence the output of retention and conversion count can be understood.
-This example shows how pileup_cytosine operates on a low coverage, low quality region.
+This example shows how pileup operates on a low coverage, low quality region.
 One could filter based on the sum of retention and conversion to constrain the beta value computation.
 Note that the verbose mode `-v` also prints positions with no SNP or cytosine methylation.
 This allows for differentiation of "no mutation" from "no coverage".

 ##### code for retention-mutation status (field 11 and 17)